"Fine, even beautiful," just not for us ...

 by Michael R. Burch

 This is a true story.
-The name of the journal has been changed to protect the
+The names of the journals have been changed to protect the less-than-innocent.

-As the editor of The HyperTexts, I believe I understand the most basic function of poetry
+Being a poetry editor myself, of The HyperTexts, I believe I understand the most basic function of poetry

 editors everywhere, which is to publish the best possible poetry that meets the

-must fit the editor's definition of "haiku" while being simultaneously worthy of
+must fit the editor's definition of "haiku" while being worthy of

 to submit a sonnet to, let's say, Haiku Heaven.
 But what about a poetry